 - 1. Stop the vehicle.

 - 2. Shift the transmission into PARK.

-- 3. Turn the ignition to the OFF position.
+- 3. Turn the ignition OFF.

 - 4. Wait approximately 10 seconds.

 - 5. Restart the engine.

 - 6. Shift into the desired gear range.
 If the problem is no longer detected, the transmission will return to normal operation.

 NOTE: Even if the transmission can be reset, we recommend that you visit your authorized dealer at your earliest possible convenience.
-Your authorized dealer has diagnostic equipment to determine if the problem could recur.
+Your authorized dealer has diagnostic equipment to assess the condition of your transmission.